-The University Council declares the study plan that leads to obtaining of a Bachelor Degree in the specialties provided by the University Department, based on the recommendation of Councils of Colleges and competent Academic Departments, as well as proposals from the competent committees, so that the credit hours required for obtaining degrees are as follows:
+The University Council declares the study plan that leads to obtaining of a Bachelor Degree in the specialities provided by the University Department, based on the recommendation of Councils of Colleges and appropriate Academic Departments, as well as proposals from the appropriate committees, so that the credit hours required for obtaining degrees are as follows:

-I. College of Administrative Sciences:
+1. College of Administrative Sciences:

-1. Bachelor in Accounting 135 Credit Hours 2.
-Bachelor in Business Administration 135 Credit Hours 3.
-Bachelor in Accounting and Finance 135 Credit Hours 4.
-Bachelor in Management Information Systems 135 Credit Hours 5.
-Bachelor in Political Science 135 Credit Hours achelor in Law 135 Credit Hours -- ---------------- ------------------
+A. Bachelor in Accounting 135 Credit Hours B. Bachelor in Business Administration 135 Credit Hours C. Bachelor in Accounting and Finance 135 Credit Hours

+D. Bachelor in Management Information Systems 135 Credit Hours

+E. Bachelor in Political Sciences 135 Credit Hours

+F. B.A.
+(Hons) Management and Business Studies

+G. B.A.
+(Hons) Accounting and Finance

+135 Credit Hours (Hosted)

+Tredit Hours (Hosted)

-II.
-College of Law
+2. College of Law